Critical Path Map

 Gantt View

-The Gantt chart shows these activities positioned according to their deterministic dates.
-It also shows all the paths that each activity was critical on, and this list is sorted initially on the criticality column (most critical first).
+The Gantt chart shows these activities positioned according to their deterministic dates, it also shows all the paths that each activity was critical on, and this list is sorted initially on the criticality column (most critical first).

-- All Activities will show you all the activities on the selected paths.
+• All Activities will show you all the activities on the selected paths.

 Path Plot

-The path plot can be saved to a file (Export Graph) or copied to the clipboard (Copy).
+The path plot can either be saved to a file (Export Graph) or copied to the clipboard (Copy).

 'P' Dates and Durations